DXF File Structure¶

 a binary DXF format, but it seems that it is not often used and for reducing file size, zipping is much more efficient.

-ezdxf does not support binary encoded DXF files (yet?).
+ezdxf does support reading binary encoded DXF files.

 For more information about DXF tags see: DXF Tags

 A usual DXF file is organized in sections, starting with the DXF tag (0, ‘SECTION’) and ending with the DXF tag (0, ‘ENDSEC’).
 The (0, ‘EOF’) tag signals the end of file.

 HEADER: General information about the drawing is found in this section of the DXF file.
 Each parameter has a variable name starting with ‘$’ and an associated value.
 Has to be the first section.

 CLASSES: Holds the information for application defined classes.
 (DXF R13 and later)

 TABLES:: Contains several tables for style and property definitions.

 Text Style table (STYLE)

 View table (VIEW): (IMHO) layout of the CAD working space, only interesting for interactive CAD applications